- Preparation for Admission

 What is required for admission to your graduate program?

-Our admissions process is a competitive one where we consider the applicant's record as a whole (grades, GREs, prior research experience, letters of recommendation), and whether or not we feel he/she is a good "fit" with our program and what we have to offer (we usually depend on the personal statement to assess that).
+Our admissions process is a competitive one in which we consider the applicant's record as a whole (grades, GREs, prior research experience, letters of recommendation), whether or not we feel he/she is a good "fit" with our program, and what we have to offer (we usually depend on the personal statement to assess that).
 The competitive applicant typically has approximately a 3.7 undergraduate GPA (usually with a major in psychology), GREs around 320 combined verbal and quantitative scores, a great deal of research experience, and 3 strong letters of recommendation based on exposure to the applicant in a research or classroom setting.
 Although the profile that is described is the "typical" admit, not all students we have admitted over the years fit that exact profile.
 Thus, a strong record in one area may be able to compensate for weakness in another area.
 If an applicant looks promising, he or she will usually be invited for an interview, usually at the end of January (the Winter prior to Fall admission).

 Are students admitted to work with a specific faculty member?

 We do not follow a strict apprenticeship model in our department.
 Although students are assigned an advisor in their first year, they are not required to only work with that faculty member while enrolled in the program.
 In fact, although some students do only work with a single mentor, many others conduct research with several faculty members during their graduate career.
 You are welcome to include potential mentors of interest on your application to our department.